tlswg/wg-materials/ietf105/minutes.md

 ## Delegated credentials

-Server side patch in boringSSL; NSS client side soon to be in FF nightly; FB work in progress
+Server side patch in BoringSSL; NSS client side soon to be in FF nightly; FB work in progress.

 Plan to drop LURK mention, remove PKCS#1 v1.5 (RSA PSS only).